miroslavpejic85/mirotalk-docs/docs/mirotalk-p2p/api.md

 !!! note

-    - Replace `p2p.mirotalk.com` in the code snippets with `your.domain.com`.
+    - Replace `p2p.mirotalk.com` in the code snippets with `YOUR-DOMAIN-NAME`.
     - In the `.env` file, you can specify a list of disabled endpoints using the `API_DISABLED` variable.

 ```bash